eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 # Introduction

-{==**Antarctic sea ice general description**.
-Seasonality, trends.==}

-…..

-Unlike Arctic sea ice, which has been steadily retreating at least since the start of satellite records in the early 80s, Antarctic sea ice had a slightly increasing trend that models systematically failed to reproduce and puzzled researchers .
+Unlike Arctic sea ice, which has been steadily retreating at least since the start of satellite records in the early 80s, Antarctic sea ice had a slightly increasing trend that models systematically failed to reproduce and puzzled researchers (Hobbs et al. 2016).
 Then, in 2016 Antarctic sea ice extent dropped precipitously and has been at low and record low levels since, highlighting even more our lack of understanding of Antarctic sea ice variability and change. \[ref: that CESM run with forced winds\].

-{==**Importance**.
-Impacts on life.
-Potential impacts on weather.
-Impacts on climate.
-Impacts on ocean circulation.(Justify why it’s important to study and understand)==}

 Antarctic sea ice is in a remote location but the potential impacts of its variability and trends extend far into the lower latitudes,